-- The actual percentage of the fund portfolio (the portfolio does not include derivatives without a rating in this respect or instruments that do not by their very nature have a rating, for example cash and deposits) that was invested in best-in-class issuers (issuers with an SRI of at least 1 on a scale from 0 to 4, with 0 being the worst and 4 being the best rating). - Confirmation that principal adverse impacts (PAIs) of investment decisions on sustainability factors are taken into account by applying exclusion criteria.
+- The actual percentage of the Fund portfolio (the portfolio does not include derivatives without a rating or instruments that do not by their very nature have a rating, for example cash and deposits) that was invested in best-in-class issuers (issuers with an SRI rating of at least 1 on a scale from 0 to 4, with 0 being the worst and 4 being the best rating) is compared with the actual percentage of the best-in-class issuers of the benchmark. - Confirmation that principal adverse impacts (PAIs) of investment decisions on sustainability factors are taken into account by applying exclusion criteria.